Torebarr85/notes/content/aws/10-monitoring-compliance-and-governance-in-the-aws-cloud.md

 +++
-title = "Module 10 - Monitoring, Compliance and Governance in the AWS Cloud" date = 2025-10-18
+title = "10 - Monitoring, Compliance and Governance in the AWS Cloud" date = 2025-10-18
 draft = false
 tags = ["aws"]